zahraaliaghazadeh/Note-Taker/README.md

 To-do list:
-* This application is not currently deleting notes with the delete button.

 * This application is not currently updating notes with the update button.
-* fix the file structure.
-* fix the heroku deploying bug.
 * Improvement to be done : This application can be improved on how it is using the CRUD (creat, read, update and delete).